elf4j/elf4j-provider/README.md

   caller stack detail (class, method, filename, linenumber), and option `pretty` to indent the JSON text to more readable format.
 Default is no thread/caller detail and the minified single-line format

+At the end of each complete log entry output, a system-dependent line feed character is appended automatically; this is not configurable.

 ### Output stream types

 Either stdout (the default if omitted) or stderr, configured globally.